justinwon777/HumanCompanions/README.md

 ## Known Issues

-When a companion dies, sometimes it drops a duplicate of an item or doesn't drop an item in its inventory at all.
+- When a companion dies, sometimes it drops a duplicate of an item or doesn't drop an item in its inventory at all.
+- Archers sometimes shoot at nothing after killing a mob, will fix itself if it gets a new target

 ## Helping out